kennytilton/kennytilton.github.io/web-mx-quickstart/README.md

 An interactive TL;DR dog fed highlight film for [Web/MX&trade;](https://github.com/kennytilton/web-mx#readme), where further documentation and examples will be found.

+Just want to _read_ the QuickStart?
+It is [here, live](https://kennytilton.github.io/web-mx-quickstart/#/).

+Want to hack on the actual examples?
+You are in the right place!
+Just:
+* clone this repo locally;
+* use the instructions below to run; and
+* edit any example and save to see your changes run.

+Help is available in the #matrix channel of the #Clojurians Slack.

 ## Development

 To get an interactive development environment run: